nodejs/node-addon-api/doc/threadsafe.md

 optional function callback.
 The API will correctly allow developers to pass `std::nullptr` instead of a `const Function&` for the callback function specified in `::New`.
-It also provides helper APIs to _target_ N-API 4 and construct a no-op `Function` **or** to target N-API 5 and "construct" an `std::nullptr` callback.
+It also provides helper APIs to _target_ N-API 4 and construct a no-op `Function` **or** to target N-API 5 and "construct" a `std::nullptr` callback.
 This allows a single codebase to use the same APIs, with just a switch of the `NAPI_VERSION` compile-time constant.

-The removal of the dynamic call functionality has the additional side effects:
+The removal of the dynamic call functionality has the following implications:
-- The API does _not_ act as a "middle-man" compared to the non-`Ex`.
-Once Node finalizes the thread-safe function, the `CallJs` callback will execute with an empty `Napi::Env` for any remaining items on the queue.
-This provides the the ability to handle any necessary clean up of the item's data.
+- The API does _not_ act as a "broker" compared to the non-`Ex`.
+Once Node.js finalizes the thread-safe function, the `CallJs` callback will execute with an empty `Napi::Env` for any remaining items on the queue.
+This provides the ability to handle any necessary cleanup of the item's data.
 - The callback _does_ receive the context as a parameter, so a call to `GetContext()` is _not_ necessary.
 This context type is specified as the **first type argument** specified to `::New`, ensuring type safety.